csknk/parse-chainstate/README.md

 Varints in the LevelDB chainstate Database
 -------------------------------------------
 In the context of storing data in the levelDB `chainstate` database (which stores UTXO data), integers are stored as base 128 encoded numbers.

-The last 7 bits in each byte are used to represent a digit, and the position of the byte represents the power of 128 to be multiplied.
+In this system, the last 7 bits in each byte are used to represent a digit, and the position of the byte represents the power of 128 to be multiplied.

-This system leaves the most significant bit (MSB) of each byte available to carry information regarding whether or not the integer is complete.
+This leaves the most significant bit (MSB) of each byte available to carry information regarding whether or not the integer is complete.

 If the MSB of a byte is set, the next digit (byte) should be read as part of the integer.
 If the leading digit is not set, the byte represents the final digit in the encoded base 128 integer.